yzyii/luashitacast/New-User.md

 If you are not a power user, you may ignore it as well as the rest of this file and return back to the original [README](README.md).

-### Following is not accurate yet but will be at some point

 The default Schema for equipment swaps that have been pre-filled out within these profiles is as follows:
 - if it has +HP and +MP, priority = 70
 - if it has +HP, priority = 60